 We are increasingly seeing more modular approaches to sourcing, but these bring their own challenges.
 New suppliers and untested relationships inherently carry more risk and require a high-level of monitoring – particularly in the short term.

 At the same time, the nature of supplier risk has evolved, with ESG performance and cybersecurity placing themselves at the top of every business agenda.
-These risks are naturally greater for large organizations with more diverse supply chains and more complex technology.
+These risks are naturally greater for large organisations with more diverse supply chains and more complex technology.
 The challenge is to maintain visibility in spite of the complexity.

 A serendipitous solution